 Memorable Manitobans: John Alexander Bovey (1934-2005)

-Born on 11 February 1934, he was the only child of Edith and Reginald Bovey.
-The seeds of John’s lifelong enthusiasms were sewn during his happy childhood in Vancouver.
-He was educated in Vancouver and received his BA and MA in history from the University of British Columbia, and undertook graduate research at the University of London, England.
+Born on 11 February 1934, only child of Edith and Reginald Bovey, the seeds of John’s lifelong enthusiasms were sewn during his happy childhood in Vancouver.
+He was educated in Vancouver and received his BA and MA degree in history from the University of British Columbia, and undertook graduate research at the University of London, England.

 Perhaps the most remarkable characteristic of John’s distinguished career was his distinctive genius for bringing to life historical material that would otherwise have been forbiddingly dry, arcane or obscure.
 In the 1980s he shared his seemingly endless supply of revealing - and often hilarious - historical anecdotes with a wide audience during a regular weekly spot on a CBC radio program.
 His command of historical fact was formidable, but always offset by his ready wit, modesty and evangelical confidence in the importance of history.
 John was an omnivorous reader and brilliant conversationalist, who carefully recorded items of particular interest, amusement or irony in a little black book.
 He enthusiastically pursued interests including maritime history, opera, horticulture, gastronomy, art and literature, which he shared with his wife, children, family, and an army of devoted friends.
 A man of enormous charm and generosity, John demonstrated his affection for his friends and family with subtlety and imagination.
 Always loquacious, John’s company was entertaining and instructive, as were his inimitable postcards and envelopes of newspaper cuttings.